 Transfer Credit/Study Abroad Credit

 Human rights majors may transfer a maximum of three courses or nine Columbia-equivalent credits from other institutions.
 This includes study abroad credit.
 No more than one Advanced Placement course can be counted for the major.
+Typically no more than one transfer course can count toward the distributional, and the remainder would count for the specialization.
 The application of transferred courses to the major must be approved by the Director of Undergraduate Studies or the undergraduate adviser.

 Students wishing to count transfer courses toward the major should email uhrp@columbia.edu with their Transfer Credit Report, the syllabi of the courses they want to count toward departmental requirements, and a statement of how they want to apply the transfer credits to the requirements.